 Can I travel internationally at the moment, given COVID-19?

 The UK Government is currently advising UK nationals against all but essential international travel.
-Your ability to travel may be impacted by travel bans or restrictions enacted by other countries, including the US.
+Your ability to travel may be impacted by travel bans or restrictions enacted by other countries.
 The Foreign & Commonwealth Office provides country-specific advice here.

 How is COVID-19 impacting freelancers and the self-employed working in the screen industries?

-As part of crucial social distancing measures, COVID-19 is causing productions and exhibitors across the UK to shut down.
-This means a vast number of freelancers are losing work, as are businesses working across the supply chain.
+As part of crucial social distancing measures, COVID-19 has caused productions and exhibitors across the UK to shut down.
+This means a vast number of freelancers lost work, as did businesses working across the supply chain.
 They face financial uncertainty in the coming months.

 Will my insurance cover the impact of COVID-19?

-The Chancellor has confirmed that for those businesses which have a policy that covers pandemics, the government’s action is sufficient and will allow businesses to make an insurance claim against their policy.
+The Chancellor has stated that for those businesses which have a policy that covers pandemics, the government’s action should be sufficient and will allow businesses to make an insurance claim against their policy,though this is subject to discussion with insurers.
 Freelancers and the self-employed should review their insurance agreements for clauses on ‘force majeure’, including pandemics.

-What financial support measures have been announced for the self-employed so far?
+What financial support measures have been announced for the self-employed?

 (NB: For measures relating to businesses, please see the ‘Cinemas, exhibitors and SMEs’ section below)